mattijn/topojson/README.md

 ## Example and tutorial notebooks

-The notebooks folder of this Github repository contains Jupyter Notebooks with a tutorial.
+The notebooks folder of this GitHub repository contains a Jupyter Notebook with a tutorial.
 The many tests within this package also can be used as example material.

 ## Development Notes

-Development of this packages started by reading https://bost.ocks.org/mike/topology/ and https://github.com/topojson by Mike Bostocks.
+Development of this packages started by reading https://bost.ocks.org/mike/topology/ and https://github.com/topojson by Mike Bostocks and https://github.com/calvinmetcalf/topojson.py by Calvin Metcalf.

-Initially a translation of the JavaScript implementation was considered, but quickly was decided to use a combination of Shapely (since it is based on the GEOS library) and NumPy.
+The reason for development of this package was to use Shapely and NumPy for the core-functionaliteits and provide a better integration with other geographical packages available within the Python ecosystem (eg. `geopandas`).
+Also the possibility of including the many tests available in the JavaScript implementation was hoped-for.

+To create a certain synergy between the JavaScript and Python implementation the same naming conventions were adopted for the processing steps (`extract`, `join`, `cut`, `dedup`, `hashmap`).

-Nonetheless, some subtile differences are existing between the JavaScript implementation of the TopoJSON format and the current Python implementation.
+Nonetheless, some subtile differences are existing between the JavaScript implementation and the current Python implementation in derival of the Topology.
 Some of these deviation are briefly mentioned here:

 1. The extraction class stores all the different geometrical objects as Shapely LineStrings in `'linestrings'` and keeps a record of these linestrings available under the key `'bookkeeping_geoms'`.
 In the JavaScript implementation there is a differentiation of the geometries between `'lines'`, `'rings'` and a seperate object containing all `'coordinates'`.
 Since the current approach adopts `shapely` for much of the heavy lifting this extraction is working against us (in the cut-process).